COVID19: Keeping Australians Connected

 Keeping Australians Connected – the telecommunications industry

-Australia’s communication networks - responding to COVID-19
+Australia’s communications service providers - responding to COVID-19 and customer needs

 - Telecommunications networks in Australia and internationally continue to see increased demand due to the COVID-19 Pandemic, particularly as people are placed in lock-down, working from home and/or education is conducted online.
 The whole profile of daily demand on networks has changed, with much more traffic being carried throughout the daylight hours and in non-CBD areas than previously.

-- All providers are working hard to minimise any disruptions and maintain our vital communication networks, including the provisioning of extra capacity wherever the risk of congestion becomes apparent.
+- All service providers are working hard to minimise any disruptions and maintain our vital communication networks, including the provisioning of extra capacity wherever the risk of congestion becomes apparent.
 This includes Triple Zero and other emergency service communications.

-- While Telcos will keep their retail outlets open where possible, in accordance with social distancing policies customer numbers permitted in-store will be limited.
-We strongly encourage customers to first try online self-service options and check providers’ websites for up-to-date information before heading to a store.
+- While Telcos will keep their retail outlets open where possible, in accordance with social distancing policies, customer numbers permitted in-store will be limited.
+We strongly encourage customers to first try online self-service options and check providers’ websites for up-to-date information, before heading to a store.

 - It is also recommended to explore the self-service and online options – including interactive chat and customer forums - to interact with your service provider and get advice, rather than calling the customer service number.
 Providers’ call centres are under higher than usual pressure at present and you may experience longer wait times.